 Students can access unifrog.org to search for careers opportunities including apprenticeships.

 Further Education and Apprenticeships

 We work closely with a range of other education and training providers who offer technical education qualifications or apprenticeships to keep students fully informed of their options.
 Students have presentations about different local colleges and are able to assess the provision for academic and vocational courses in the area.
 We also organise trips to local further education colleges, taster events, application workshops and mock interviews for students.

 We also work in partnership with higher education providers, for example Newcastle University and The University of York who offer visits and workshops.
-Year 11 students have the opportunity to attend external careers events, for example the Skills North East Event at the Metro Radio Arena in Newcastle.

 National Careers Week